General Learning of the Electric Response of Inorganic Materials: Discussion

+Conceptually, \texttt{MACE-Field} is therefore a prototype of a physics-informed, differentiable foundation model for materials~\cite{ChenOng2022,batatia2025foundationmodelatomisticmaterials}: it combines strong inductive biases (symmetries, enthalpy derivatives) with data-driven learning.
+It can be retrofitted onto existing energy/force models.
+Because all observables share one scalar origin, Maxwell reciprocity, the acoustic sum rule, point-group tensor forms, and branch-invariant learning of Berry-phase $\mathbf P$ hold \emph{by construction} (Sec.~\ref{sec:identities}). \\

-\paragraph*{Key advances} \begin{enumerate} \item \textbf{Plug–in field coupling that \emph{inherits MACE foundations}.} The field enters only through irrep-wise latent tensor products and equivariant mixing; the readout and ACE graph construction are unchanged.
-Consequently, existing \texttt{MACE} \emph{foundation weights can be dropped in and fine-tuned} to become field-aware, preserving prior accuracy on energies/forces while adding dielectric response with minimal architectural change. \item \textbf{One model across diverse chemistry.} Unlike prior unified–enthalpy demonstrations restricted to single materials, \texttt{MACE-Field} is trained \emph{once} across thousands of crystals covering $\gtrsim$80–90 elements, delivering transferable $Z^*$ and $\boldsymbol\alpha$, or recovering ferroelectric pathways across space groups. \end{enumerate} \addvspace{.75\baselineskip} \paragraph*{Positioning.} Our unified–enthalpy formulation moves beyond bespoke, single–material models to a \emph{general} field-aware potential compatible with MACE foundations.
-It complements charge-augmented or latent long-range approaches: the latter introduce explicit electrostatics when labels are scarce; our derivative supervision sharpens tensor accuracy and guarantees identities, and can be hybridised with long-range terms. \\
+\paragraph*{Key advances.} \begin{enumerate} \item \textbf{Plug-in field coupling that \emph{inherits \texttt{MACE} foundations}.} The field enters only through irrep-wise latent tensor products and equivariant mixing; the \texttt{ACE} graph construction and scalar readout are unchanged.
+Consequently, existing \texttt{MACE} foundation weights can be dropped in and fine-tuned to become field-aware.
+Our \texttt{MACE-Field-MH-0} model shows that this inheritance preserves the accuracy of the OMAT-based multihead \texttt{mace-mp-mh-0} prior on energies, forces and stresses (Fig.~\ref{fig:replay_parity}), while adding transferable predictions of $Z^*$, $\boldsymbol\alpha$, and derived optical properties.

-\paragraph*{Outlook.} There are multiple avenues to follow either using or extending the MACE-Field approach: (i) combine MACE-Field with latent/Ewald or charge–equilibration terms while preserving derivative consistency; \\ (ii) incorporate modest finite-field DFT to learn selected higher-order susceptibility $\chi^{(2)}$/$\chi^{(3)}$ elements; \\ (iii) use a MACE-MP-0 model finetuned on the MP-dielectric (and possibly the Ferroelectric dataset for polarisations) to carry out a discovery campaign for dielectric materials, such a ferroelectrics, multiferroics and high-$\kappa$ dielectrics, to name a few. \\

-By learning a single electric–enthalpy and differentiating it, \texttt{MACE-Field} unifies $\mathbf{P}$, $Z^*$, and $\boldsymbol{\alpha}$ in a symmetry-consistent way that can still inherit weights from existing \texttt{MACE} foundation models.
-The results here show that this simple coupling of a uniform field to equivariant latent multipoles scales across chemistry and enables accurate, data-efficient finite-field simulations.
-We anticipate \texttt{MACE-Field} becoming a drop-in extension to allow field-awareness in large foundation models pretrained across many materials, opening the door to routine, high-throughput prediction of dielectric and ferroelectric response in a broad range of complex inorganic materials.